 Get to know the team behind Abasha!
 All of us contribute to the goals of Abasha in voluntary work.
 With Abasha’s structure we can sustain our commitment on a stable base and look forward to support many young initiatives.
 We have different professional backgrounds and look forward to incorporate our knowledge into future projects!

-Coordinating a working group on project management, Justus leads efforts to improve the call and selection of new projects at Abasha.
+Justus is our 2nd cash auditor.
+Furthermore, he coordinates a working group on project management and leads efforts to improve the call and selection of new projects at Abasha.
 A trained mathematician and doctoral candidate at ETH Zurich, he trusts the power of drawing and the real-life experience of his co-workers at Abasha to find out what makes projects successful.

 Carl is involved in the project management team.
 The club’s credo to offer children an alternative with education and sport he believed is a great idea since the club was founded.